About the competition

-Get your entry to us by the deadline for entries on Monday the 16th of February 2015 and be in with a chance to win the overall prize of €2000 and have your work published on the Drugs.ie website or broadcast!
+Get your entry to us by MARCH 1st 2017 and be in with a chance to win the overall prize of €2000 and have your work published on the Drugs.ie website or broadcast!
 All age category winners also receive an iPad Mini and a certificate.

 Funders and supporters

-We are grateful to the following for their support in 2015: The HSE National Social Inclusion Office; The Drug Programmes and Policy Unit in the Department of Health; Healthy Ireland; COSC- The National Office for the Prevention of Domestic, Sexual and Gender-based Violence in the Department of Justice and Equality; and The Ana Liffey Drug project.
+We are grateful to the following for their support in 2017: The HSE National Social Inclusion Office; The Drug Programmes and Policy Unit in the Department of Health; Healthy Ireland; and The Ana Liffey Drug project.